Originally published on the Content Science Review.

-- Can the content be merged into another page for efficiency?
+- Can the content be merged with another page for efficiency?

 - Is the content written with the audience in mind?

-I also assign each piece of content a label – “update” or “remove”.
+I also assign each piece of content a label: “update” or “remove.”
 I used to include “keep” as a third option, but most of my clients chose that as a default.
 Having clients choose between the two gets them thinking strategically.
-“Does our about page need four scroll lengths to tell our story?” or “How many people are going to read our success story from ten years ago?”
+“Does our about page need four scroll lengths to tell our story?” or “How many people are going to read our success story from 10 years ago?”

-This process helps every piece of content meet the needs of the audience and business goals.
+This process helps every piece of content meet the needs of the audience and the goals of the business.

 A content model is just as important as an audit for redesign success.
 It contains all the different types of content you will have for a given project.
-I like to to create a chart-style diagram but you can also use a spreadsheet.
-The level of detail depends on the purpose nd project.
+I like to create a chart-style diagram, but you can also use a spreadsheet.
+The level of detail depends on the purpose and project.

 A high-level content model defines all the different types of content that will go on the new site (blogs posts, case studies, reports, bios, impact stories, press releases, etc.) and the elements they’re made of (text, videos, gifs, CTAs).

-The content models will help design create all of the modules for each content type and can help development build out the content management system.
+The content models will help designers create all of the modules for each content type and can help developers build out the content management system.